Scottish mythology: Hebridean myths and legends

 Changeling is a fairy tale in which a fairy abducts a baby from the crib and then substitutes with another fairy.
 It is usually normal and grown up though it appears like a child.

 Orkney and Shetland folklore

 Selkies are said to live as seals in the sea but shed their skin to become human on land, often to dance in the light of the full moon.
 If they lose their skin whilst in human form, they will however, be stuck in their human form forever.
 When taking human form they are said to have beautiful green hair.
 They will often reside on rocks and islands that are hidden among the waves, in order to protect themselves from humans.
 Selkies are mortal creatures.
 The legend is apparently most common in Orkney and Shetland and is very similar to those of swan maidens.

-Wulvers are good natured creatures, similar to werewolves.
-They are said to leave food for poor families.

 Religious mythology

 Myth is sometimes an aspect of folklore, but not all myth is folklore, nor is all folklore myth or mythological.
 People who express an interest in mythology are often most focused on non-human (sometimes referred to as "supernatural") beings.
 There have been numerous groups of such entities in Scottish culture, some of them specific to particular ethnic groups (Gaelic, Norse, Germanic, etc.), others of them probably evolving from the circumstances unique to Scotland.

 The Aos-sídhe, Sìdhichean, or "Fairies" were originally the pre-Christian divinities of Gaelic Scotland.
 Christianity began to supersede most original mythology, causing the myths to diminish in power and prominence.
 The medieval Gaelic literati grouped them together as the Tuatha Dé Danann, who share certain characteristics with other characters in Celtic literature.
 Folk beliefs about the Banshee also reflect aspects of these beings.
 There are other supernatural beings whose characteristics reflect folkloric patterns from around the world.
 Ancestral spirits, and giants who help to form the landscape and represent the forces of nature, are ubiquitous and may point to non-elite registers of mythology.